 - Resurrective Immortality: Phantoms, as long as they remember to eat and don't get caught by their Mors.
 It's somewhat conditional immortality, but even Superman has kryptonite.

 - Vampiric Draining: How Phantoms stay "alive."
-When they go too long without... "eating," first they start to freeze and develop an Undeathly Pallor, then they begin to fade, becoming both intangible and invisible.
-And then...
+When they go too long without "eating," first they start to freeze and develop an Undeathly Pallor, then they begin to fade, becoming both intangible and invisible and then Cessation of Existence.

 - Wrong Genre Savvy: Lucy spends a lot of time analyzing the reasons why she can't be a ghost, or a vampire, or a zombie.
 As it turns out, the movies were wrong.